input-output-hk/peras-design/docs/reports/tech-report-1.md

 # Conclusion

-The analyses described in this report provide evidence that the Peras protocol is a viable addition to the Cardano blockchain in that it would significantly speed settlement (or, more precisely, rapidly decrease settlement-failure probabilities) without burdening the nodes with substantial additional computational or bandwidth requirements.
-Feedback regarding early versions of the Peras protocol, which was untenable for efficient implementation, resulted in minor adjustments to the protocol which make it practical for deployment.
+The analyses described in this report provides some evidence that the Peras protocol could be a viable addition to the Cardano blockchain, in that it would significantly speed settlement (or, more precisely, rapidly decrease settlement-failure probabilities) without burdening the nodes with substantial additional computational or bandwidth requirements.
+Feedback regarding early versions of the Peras protocol, which was untenable for efficient implementation, resulted in minor adjustments to the protocol which seem to make it more practical for deployment.
 The analyses were achieved via a combined program of formalization in Agda, network modeling using the ΔQ methodology, message-passing simulations in Haskell and Rust, and dynamic QuickCheck testing.
-An important byproduct of this work was the formulation and demonstration of a potentially reusable methodology that delivers a formal specification that forges a chain of evidence tying together modeling, simulation, and conformance testing.
+An important byproduct of this work was the formulation and demonstration of a potentially reusable methodology that delivers a formal specification that is closely tied to a chain of evidence involving modeling, simulation, and conformance testing.

 The foregoing analyses have quantified and reduced several risks related to adoption of Peras.
 In particular, the number and size of vote and certificate messages passing between nodes would not significantly impact a node's performance or tax its bandwidth.
 Similarly, the size of the block headers would not be impacted by Peras, though some block bodies (one per voting round) would be several hundred bytes longer to accommodate a certificate that attests to a voting quorum having been achieved.
 The chain weight can be verified externally by examining the history of certificates attached to blocks, but following the current best chain would require a knowledge of the votes or certificates that had not yet been memorialized by inclusion of a certificate in a block: nodes would have to persistently cache such information, which would only require negligible memory and disk space.
 Vote and certificate processing have some temporal flexibility, so their resource usage can be managed via backpressure and thread pools.

 Several Peras-related risks remain.
 Primary is that the amount of adversarial stake required to repeatedly force the protocol into a cool-down period has not yet been quantified: the length of that cool-down period would be inversely proportional to the length of the round.
 Further research is warranted to study variants of the Peras protocol that would shrink the duration of cool-down, or eliminate it altogether, but without increasing the attack surface of the protocol.
-A related risk is that the settings for the Peras parameters have not been optimized: this would elucidate the tradeoff between rapidity of settlement versus vulnerability to adversarial stake or network disruptions.
-Committee size is a particularly important parameter to tune because it affects not only the resistance to adversarial conditions but also the network and computations resource burdens.
+A related risk is that the settings for the Peras parameters have not been concretised: this would elucidate the tradeoff between rapidity of settlement versus vulnerability to adversarial stake or network disruptions.
+Committee size is a particularly important parameter to tune because it affects not only the resistance to adversarial conditions but also the network and computations resource burdens, and the size of certificates to be shared and stored.
 Other heretofore unmitigated risks relate to the computational burden on nodes.
 Specifically, the CPU resources required to construct and verify voting certificates can only be measured after the detailed algorithm for certificate construction has been specified.

 ## Recommendations

 The next steps for Peras center upon consolidating the findings of this technical report into a full specification for Peras with suitable level of detail and quantification for the drafting of a Cardano Improvement Proposal (CIP).
-The detail should be sufficient to write a request for proposals (RFP) that includes acceptance criteria for implementations.
+The detail should be sufficient to subsequently write a request for proposals (RFP) that includes acceptance criteria for implementations.
 Concomitant with that would be an executable specification and QuickCheck Dynamic conformance tests for evaluating implementations: ideally, both would be directly derived from the Agda formulation of Peras.
 The executable specification could be packaged as a web-based, interactive simulator so that stakeholders can explore the behavior of Peras themselves and build intuition about the protocol.
 Such artifacts could play an important role in developing a unique value proposition for Peras.

 Work on the Peras protocol highlighted three areas where co-evolving improved tooling would facilitate the full specification of the protocol and provide evidence for the business case for Peras's adoption.
 Such improvements would lay the groundwork for rapid assessment of other proposed and future protocols.